Probely/farcaster-onprem-agent/README.md

 Docker containers. (e.g. a Kubernetes cluster).

 1. **Building the VM and containers from source**.
-Building from source allows controlling every aspect of the Probely Agent.
+Building from source allows controlling every aspect of the Farcaster Agent.

 ## Option 1: Virtual Machine